 Everyone should be cooking mussels at home more often—they're easy, tasty, and fast, and they can be customized by adding whatever flavors you like to the broth.
 In this version, we emphasize anise flavor by incorporating diced fennel, a little pastis or Pernod, and fennel sausage (though any hard, dry-cured sausage will work if you can't find a fennel variety).
 Serve this alongside a loaf of rustic bread for mopping up the flavorful broth.

 If you love the idea of salmon burgers, but find store-bought frozen patties disappointing, this recipe is for you.
-By hand-chopping the fish and mixing in no breading or other binder—a coating of panko bread crumbs on the outside only is enough to keep them intact and form a crispy crust when they're cooked—we deliver burgers with plenty of unadulterated salmon flavor.
+By hand-chopping the fish and incorporating no breading or other binder—a coating of panko bread crumbs on the outside only is enough to keep the burgers intact and form a crispy crust when they're cooked—we deliver burgers with plenty of unadulterated salmon flavor.
 A crunchy topping of fennel, radicchio, and celery slaw, plus a layer of homemade rémoulade, complements the burgers nicely.

 Vegetarian Fennel Dishes

 It's not uncommon for me to spread mashed avocado onto bread, sprinkle on coarse salt, and call it breakfast.
 And a fine breakfast it is—but think of all the possibilities I'm missing out on by skipping the toppings!
 If you feel like changing things up, try any one of our avocado toast variations, including this one, topped with thin slices of fennel, citrus suprèmes, and fresh mint leaves.
-Our step-by-step instructions make cutting the suprèmes a breeze.
+Our step-by-step instructions on cutting citrus fruit into suprèmes make the process a breeze.

 Much like fennel, beets are widely disliked, which isn't too hard to understand when you recognize that so many people know beets only in their bland, boiled state.
 Roasting beets, on the other hand, brings out their sweetness and concentrates their earthy flavor.
 This vegetarian sandwich pairs roasted beets with tangy goat cheese and spicy ginger; blanched beet greens and crisp sliced fennel make a fresh salad to top off the sandwich.